quick search

 Current filter

-Majestic and complex: Ripe dark berries, violets, and delicate spice unfold with depth and elegance.
+Majestic and complex: Ripe dark berries, violets, and delicate spices unfold with depth and elegance.

-The calcareous soils and southeastern exposure of the top-quality Grand Cru Echézeaux provide optimal conditions for the creation of magnificent wines: elegant, soft, and mineral.
+The calcareous soils and southeast exposure of the top Grand Cru vineyard Echézeaux offer optimal conditions for the production of magnificent wines.

-A great Premier Cru from the Côte de Nuits, full of finesse: violets, cherries, and delicate spices dominate the bouquet.
+A great Premier Cru from the Côte de Nuits, full of finesse: violets, cherries, and delicate spices define the bouquet.

-The wine combines aromas of strawberry, cherry, and cassis with spicy-peppery notes of tobacco and wood.
-A very seductive wine with great potential.
+This wine combines aromas of strawberry, cherry, and blackcurrant with spicy, peppery notes of tobacco and wood.
+Very seductive with great potential.

-The Santenay hills are the southernmost vineyards of the Côte de Beaune.
-The wines are powerful and well-structured, with firm tannins and delicately spicy wood aromas.
+The hills of Santenay are the southernmost vineyards in the Côte de Beaune.
+The wines are powerful and well-structured, with firm tannins and subtle spicy aromas of oak.

 In order to preserve its distinctive terroir expression to the maximum, the Cru Beaujolais is fermented on the skins without the addition of yeast.

-Volnay is a pure red wine appellation.
+Volnay is a purely red wine appellation.
 There are no Grands Crus here, but there are 29 Premiers Crus.
-The Clos de la Barre is also a monopoly of the House of Jadot.
+Clos de la Barre is also a monopoly of the Jadot estate.

 Coming from Dijon, Gevrey-Chambertin is one of the first major wine-growing communities in the Côte de Nuits.

-Côtes de Nuits-Villages is a single-vineyard wine on the border of Nuits-Saint-Georges.
+Côtes de Nuits-Villages is a single vineyard site bordering Nuits-Saint-Georges.

-At 1912 m high, Mont Ventoux has a noticeable influence on the character of the wines that are produced at the foot of this "giant of Provence".
+At 1912 meters high, Mont Ventoux has a noticeable influence on the character of the wines produced at the foot of this "Giant of Provence.

 {{.}}